pumpan/FillRaidBots/README.md

 ## Changelog

+**Fillraidbots 2.0.1**

+    🆕 Improved: Made the process of adding bots a little faster.
+    🆕 Added: Bots are now added in a new way: healers are added first, sorted into different groups, and then all other classes are added.
+    🛠 Fixed: Adjusted and fixed some presets for better functionality.
+    🔄 Version updated: From 2.0.0 to 2.0.1.

 **Fillraidbots 2.0.0**

     🆕 Added: A debugger window for when debugging is enabled.
 All debug messages are now sent here instead of cluttering the chat window.